zaalk97/README-Generator/README.md

 ## Description
 This program is a README generator that uses command line inputs.
 Use it to create a professional README.
+If you would like to see a demonstration look here https://youtu.be/livvqEk_hO0

 ## Usage
 Run 'node index.js' in your terminal and follow the prompts to enter the information for your README.